Koha-Community/kohadocs/source/tools.rst

 <https://wiki.koha-community.org/wiki/Customising_Notices_and_Slips>`_
 wiki page for more information on formatting these notices.

-.. _adding-notices-&-slips-label:
+.. _adding-notices-and-slips-label:

-Adding notices & slips
+Adding notices and slips
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To add a new notice or slip